Skip to main content

 Most CEOs have lived through a version of this before.
 You buy HubSpot, roll it out to the sales team, and six months later half the reps are still tracking deals in spreadsheets.
 The CRM only becomes useful when someone builds the processes, enforces the data discipline, and designs the dashboards that turn raw activity into pipeline visibility.
 The tool was never the hard part.
 The adoption infrastructure was.

 AI in engineering is following the same pattern.
-Most are paying for access and hoping the results show up on their own.
+Most are paying for access and hoping the results show up by themselves.

-What high performers do differently is not complicated in theory, however it requires deliberate execution.
+The difference between companies that get value from AI and those that don't is execution, not theory.
 They don't just give engineers access to AI tools.
-They build the infrastructure around them: training and enablement, workflow integration, shared practices for effective usage, and measurement systems that connect AI adoption to actual business outcomes.
-Current research is consistent on this point.
-Those seeing real value redesign workflows rather than bolting AI onto existing ones, invest in adoption at scale rather than individual experimentation, and have senior leadership actively engaged in driving the transformation.
+They build infrastructure around them: training, workflow integration, shared practices, and measurement systems that connect AI adoption to business outcomes.
+The research is consistent.
+Teams that see real value redesign workflows instead of bolting AI on top of existing ones, invest in adoption at scale, and have active senior leadership in the transformation.

 What "Good" Actually Looks Like